Zheeke/machine-condition-monitoring-system/README.md

 ## 2. Tools and Technologies Used
-Programming Languages: Python
+Programming Languages: Python,
-Database: SQL Server(since I’m familiar with it and it is very beginner friendly) Data Analysis: matplotlib
+Database: SQL Server(since I’m familiar with it and it is very beginner friendly), Data Analysis: matplotlib,
-Automation: Python script to simulate data collection and storage Database Schema
+Automation: Python script to simulate data collection and storage, Database Schema
 I will create a machine-monitoring database with a table machine_data that stores the following columns:
 ID: Unique identifier for each record